dtoubelis/go-aqueue/README.md

-The author of this package has extensive experience implementing MOP concept from highly efficient multimedia processing on low powered embedded devices to parallel execution of thouthands of cloud based applications performing financial modeling.
+The author of this package has extensive experience implementing MOP concept from highly efficient multimedia processing on low powered embedded devices to parallel execution of thousands of cloud based applications performing financial modeling.

 ## License